 By now, you might be wondering, “Okay, texting is risky.
 But how do I see my child’s text messages on iPhone?”
-There are a few different ways.
+Here are your options:

-With BrightCanary text message monitoring, advanced technology automatically flags concerning material, such as explicit language, alcohol and drug references, and more.
-You can also monitor your child’s social media and YouTube accounts from your phone.
+With BrightCanary, you can also monitor your child’s social media, Google, and YouTube accounts from your phone.

 Other apps promise to let you see your child’s text messages, but many of them aren’t very reliable or easy to use.

 BrightCanary is different.
-Simply log into your child’s iCloud account, and the app will automatically begin monitoring new text messages sent to your child’s device — including group chats and deleted texts.
-Download BrightCanary here to get a free trial.
+Simply log into your child’s iCloud account, and the app will automatically begin monitoring new text messages sent to your child’s Apple device.

 Don’t spy on your child’s texts.
 If they find out you’ve invaded their privacy without their knowledge, they’re less likely to come to you if they’re in trouble.